stucox/scSplitDateTime/README.md

     }
     </script>

+### Alternative input types

+You may wish to use `type` attributes other than "date" and "time" for the separated `<input>` elements.
+This can be done by passing in the type you'd like to use for the date and time elements respectively, e.g.:

+    scSplitDateTime(element, 'text', 'text');

+replaces `element` with two `<input type="text">` elements.
+The source input element is still expected to contain a datetime value and will still be split into separate date and time values and recombined on form submit.

 ### Additional notes

 * It isn't restricted to input elements with `type="datetime"` - it'll still work with `type="text"`, or in fact any other `<input>` element... but probably wouldn't make much sense with most